 I continued: ‘If you don’t throw away your cigarettes, then you may as well just throw these two hundred dollars away and prove to yourself that this is all bulls**t.’

 With that conversation out of the way, we went ahead and did the session.

 Rachael didn’t quit cold turkey in one session, but she did cut down her smoking significantly.
 More importantly, she didn’t freak out or throw her hands up in the air and say: ‘that’s it! hypnosis doesn’t work!’.
 She was willing to come back and invest in herself to finish the job properly.

 It took three sessions to put the final nail in the smoking coffin for her and based on all the referrals I get from her, I presume she hasn’t touched a cigarette since.

 For Rachael, it was worth paying the money for hypnosis, but Rachael also had her head screwed on properly and realised that if this treatment was going to work, she needed to be ‘all in’.

 Is Hypnosis Worth It?

 If you choose the right hypnotherapist, then yes, it is definitely worth it.
 Just make sure you go into it with your eyes open.
-To give you an example of marketing hype, these days there’s a big trend for ‘gastric band hypnosis’ to treat weight loss.
+To give you an example of marketing hype, these days there’s a big trend for ‘gastric band hypnosis’ to treat weight loss hypnosis in Melbourne.

-It’s marketed as a whizz-bag panacea for all weight problems; yet there’s no difference in principle between the techniques used in this ‘program’ to the techniques that may be used by a qualified professional hypnotherapist who has developed her own methodology.
+It’s marketed as a whizz-bang panacea for all weight problems, yet there’s no difference in principle between the techniques used in this ‘program’ to the techniques that may be used by a qualified professional hypnotherapist who has developed her own methodology.